-The amount you are covered for is fixed when you start paying your premiums and it stays the same throughout the term.
+Level term: The amount you're covered for is fixed when you start paying your premiums, and it stays the same throughout the term.
 A guaranteed lump sum will be paid if you die during the policy term.

-Provides you with a lump sum if you are diagnosed with a defined critical illness such as some types of cancer or a stroke, during the policy term.
+Critical illness cover: This cover provides you with a lump sum if you’re diagnosed with a defined critical illness during the policy term; for example, some types of cancer or a stroke.
+The amount and types of illnesses covered vary by provider, so always check the policy details.

-A joint policy can cover you and another person, paying out only once following a claim and then ending.
-A joint policy can be cheaper than taking out two single policies but it’s worth running quotes for both to see what best meets your needs.
+Joint life insurance: This type of policy will cover you and another person, paying out only once following a claim and then ending.
+A joint policy can be cheaper than taking out two single policies, but there will only be one payout.
+It’s worth getting quotes for both to see what best meets your needs.

 Once you've decided which type of cover you'd like, it might be worth putting the policy into trust.